TensorBFS/TensorInference.jl/docs/src/tensornetwork.md

 <img src="the-tensor-network1.svg"  style="margin-left: auto; margin-right: auto; display:block; width=50%">
 ```

-Here, we use different colors to denote different hyperedges.
+In this diagram, we use different colors to denote different hyperedges.
 Hyperedges for
 $i$ and $j$ are left open to denote variables in the output string
 $\bm{\sigma}_0$.
-The reason why we should use hyperedges rather than regular edge
+The reason we use hyperedges rather than regular edges will
-will be made clear by the followng star contraction example.
+become clear in the following star contraction example.
 ```math
   \texttt{contract}(\{i,j,k,l\}, \{A_{il}, B_{jl}, C_{kl}\}, ijk) = \sum_{l}A_{il}
   B_{jl} C_{kl}
 ```
-In programming languages, this is equivalent to einsum notation `il, jl, kl -> ijk`.
+The equivalent einsum notation employed by many programming languages is `il,
+jl, kl -> ijk`.

-Among the variables, $l$ is shared by all three tensors, hence the diagram can
+Since the variable $l$ is shared across all three tensors, a simple graph
-not be represented as a simple graph.
-The hypergraph representation is as
+can't capture the diagram's complexity.
+The more appropriate hypergraph
-below.
+representation is shown below.
 ```@eval
 using TikzPictures